On This Page

 Overview

-Founded in 2016 by underwriters Harish Neelamana and Kuldeep Malik, Convr develops AI-powered solutions for commercial P&C insurance underwriting.
+Founded in 2016 by underwriters Harish Neelamana and Kuldeep Malik, Convr builds AI-powered tools for commercial property and casualty (P&C) insurance underwriting.
 The company raised $15-18.2M from investors including Altos Ventures, NFP Ventures, Palm Drive Capital, and Stage 2 Capital.

-Convr positions itself as the "fourth core system" alongside policy, billing, and claims systems, targeting infrastructure-level adoption with a proprietary data lake containing 85+ million business records and 9+ years of commercial P&C historical data.
+Convr positions itself as the "fourth core system" alongside policy, billing, and claims systems, targeting infrastructure-level adoption.
 The company self-reports a 70% reduction in submission-through-quote times; no methodology or third-party validation accompanies that figure.

-Convr's processing pipeline begins with Intake AI, a patented intelligent document automation layer that ingests, splits, classifies, and prioritizes data from structured and unstructured documents, including ACORDs, loss runs, SOVs, schedules, financial statements, and broker forms, achieving 97% extraction accuracy in approximately 30 seconds versus hours for manual processing.
+Convr's processing pipeline begins with Intake AI, a patented intelligent document automation layer that ingests, splits, classifies, and prioritizes data from structured and unstructured documents.
+Supported formats include ACORDs, loss runs, statements of values (SOVs), schedules, financial statements, and broker forms.
+The system achieves 97% extraction accuracy in approximately 30 seconds, compared to hours for manual processing.
 Output is delivered as JSON via a commercial P&C ontology engine developed since 2016, providing a unified data structure for downstream integration with policy systems and rating engines.

 Extracted data feeds into Risk 360, which aggregates business insights from thousands of public, private, and customer-preferred data sources alongside the platform's 85+ million business record data lake.
 As Chris Healey from Zurich North America notes, this "goes far beyond data extraction" to improve "understanding of the true risk profile" through enriched exposure data, surfacing prioritized results in minutes rather than requiring manual research.

-Enriched data then enters the agentic workflow layer, where autonomous agents handle referral, declination, financial analysis, and underwriting authority functions using pre-built templates that require no prompt engineering.
+Enriched data and conversational context then feed the agentic workflow layer, where autonomous agents handle referral, declination, financial analysis, and underwriting authority functions using pre-built templates that require no prompt engineering.
 Field-level confidence scoring enables autonomous decision-making while preserving human-in-the-loop quality control for exceptions.
-Harish Neelamana describes agents that can "make the referral, drive the declination process, and make corrections on initial clearance and triage" without waiting for commands, the distinction from traditional rule-based automation that Convr frames as its core architectural shift.
 For a broader view of how autonomous agents are reshaping document workflows across industries, see the agentic document processing capability overview.

-The full pipeline supports straight-through processing: Lucid Insurance Group runs complete automation from submission intake through BindHQ policy administration with no manual handoffs, serving as the reference architecture for end-to-end deployment.
+The full pipeline supports straight-through processing (STP): Lucid Insurance Group runs complete automation from submission intake through BindHQ policy administration with no manual handoffs, serving as the reference architecture for end-to-end deployment.

-Ohio Mutual Insurance Group deployed all three core modules, Intake, Risk 360, and Convr AI, specifically to consolidate away from "legacy, siloed tools" into a centralized underwriting repository.
+Ohio Mutual Insurance Group deployed all three core modules specifically to consolidate away from "legacy, siloed tools" into a centralized underwriting repository.
 The competitive frame here is not a single rival product but the fragmented point-solution stacks that commercial lines underwriters typically assemble.
 Gary Johnson, VP of Commercial Lines at OMIG, cited anticipated gains in "workflow, accuracy, and service" once the platform is operational; quantified benchmarks are not yet disclosed.

 Feature Specification

-Core Products Intake AI, Agentic Workflow Agents, Risk 360, AI Underwriting Workbench (Convr AI)
+Core products Intake AI, Agentic Workflow Agents, Risk 360, Generative AI Assistant, AI Underwriting Workbench (Convr AI)

-Data Lake 85+ million business records, 9+ years historical
+Data lake 85+ million business records, 9+ years historical commercial P&C data

 Workflow Straight-through processing with autonomous decision-making

-Integration BindHQ, Excel, API to policy systems, rating engines
+Integration BindHQ, Excel, API to policy systems and rating engines

 Resources